cubeydice/Balut55/README.md

 # Balut55
 a 55% handwired keyboard with rotary encoder for an easier transition to a keyboard without numkeys, but still has arrow keys

+## Hardware
+Microcontroller: Elite-C

+## Firmware
+This keyboard has been programmed to work with vial-qmk